Jumbub/wgsl-visual-debugger/README.md

 fn sample_ascii5_u32(uv: vec2<f32>, string: array<u32, 5>) -> f32;
 ```

-> The ASCII characters use "Code page 437" character encoding

 <br/>

 ## Why?

-- Quicker prototyping in WebGPU.
-- Enables debugging for buffers which aren't CPU mappable.

-#### A potential answer to the questions:

 > Is there a way to render text in WebGPU without using textures?